MarcusDunn/yolo_mark_rs/README.md

 `sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libspeechd-dev`

-The default Keybindings are `W` to go up a name `S` to go down. `A` for prev image `D` for next. you can select names by also typing them out quickly.
+The default Keybindings are `W` to go up a name `S` to go down. `A` for prev image `D` for next. you can select names by also typing them out quickly. `C` clears all tags and `R` removes the one you are currently hovered over.